 Opting for a glass baking tray for your oven brings several compelling advantages to your kitchen.
 One of the most celebrated benefits is its transparency.
 Imagine effortlessly observing the browning of a bubbling gratin or the setting of a delicate custard without interrupting the baking process.
 This visual advantage ensures consistent results and helps prevent over or under-baking.

 Glass bakeware is also prized for its even heat retention.
 Once hot, it holds onto that heat, which is excellent for dishes that benefit from slow, steady cooking, such as casseroles, lasagna, and baked pasta.
 This heat retention also means your food stays warmer longer after it’s removed from the oven, making glass dishes ideal for serving directly at the table.
-Furthermore, glass is a non-reactive material, meaning it won’t leach chemicals or metallic tastes into your food, even with acidic ingredients.
+Glass is a non-reactive material, meaning it won’t leach chemicals or metallic tastes into your food, even with acidic ingredients.
 It’s a non-toxic and eco-friendly choice that many home cooks appreciate.
 Lastly, the sleek, often minimalist design of glass bakeware can seamlessly transition from oven to table, adding a touch of elegance to any meal.
 Many glass dishes are also dishwasher safe, simplifying cleanup after a delicious meal.

 Navigating the Drawbacks and Critical Considerations